abir-011/Insulyser-DRDS/README.md

 ## Usage

-1. Run the Streamlit app:
+1. Start the Django development server:
     ```bash
-    flask run
+    python manage.py runserver
     ```

-2. Open your browser and go to `[http://localhost:5000]` to access the application.
+2. Open your browser and go to http://localhost:8000 to access the application.
 3. Log in to the application using the provided credentials.
 4. Navigate to the home page and click the "Upload Image" button.
 5. Select a scanned retinal image from your local filesystem.